sungwoni/Polarization_Methods/README.md

-### Computational methods to study polarization on social media
+### Computational Methods to Study Polarization on Social Media

 #### The code for the paper titled above is available as open source here.